AI Contract Risk Scoring Model for Faster Reviews

 - Define clear categories and scoring rules before automation.

-- Use AI tools to enhance efficiency, not replace legal judgment.
+- Use autonomous AI Agents to enhance efficiency, not replace legal judgment.

 - Regularly recalibrate your weights and scoring thresholds.